timhou-DAS42/airflow-project/README.md

 5.)
 Run astrocloud dev start

-6.) run git push --set-upstream origin <insert_team_name_here>-main

 6.)
+Run git add .

+7.)
+Run git commit -am "add astrocloud skeleton files"

+8.) run git push --set-upstream origin <insert_team_name_here>-main

+9.)
 Work through the instructions here:

-7.)
+10.)
 Save your code to a new local repository for your future reference.

-8.)
+11.)
 Delete your team's branches from this repo!